-In accordance with the NSA and pursuant to certain Repurchase Agreements entered into with the Company, effective as of June 8, 2021, each of Mr. Kokorich, Nortrone Finance S.A. and Brainyspace LLC (collectively "the Co-Founders") sold 100% of their respective equity interests in the Company on June 30, 2021.
-In exchange for their equity interests, the Company initially paid each entity \$1, but will additionally pay up to an aggregate of \$50,000,000, out of funds legally available therefor, to the Co-Founders, on a pro rata basis, as follows: (i) an aggregate of \$40,000,000 to be paid out of funds legally available therefor, within 10 business days after the earlier of (A) a business combination or capital raising transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$100,000,000 and (B) the Business days after a business combination or capital raising transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$100,000,000 and (B) the Business days after a business combination or capital raising transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$100,000,000 and (B) the Business days after a business combination or capital raising transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$250,000,000 (determined without any reduction for the \$100,000,000 previously received in respect of the First Payment Date).
+In accordance with the NSA and pursuant to certain Repurchase Agreements entered into with the Company, effective as of June 8, 2021, each of Mr. Kokorich, Nortrone Finance S.A. and Brainyspace LLC (collectively, the "Co-Founders") sold 100% of their respective equity interests in the Company on June 30, 2021.
+In exchange for their equity interests, the Company initially paid each entity \$1, but will additionally pay up to an aggregate of \$50,000,000, out of funds legally available therefor, to the Co-Founders, on a pro rata basis, as follows: (i) an aggregate of \$40,000,000 to be paid out of funds legally available therefor, within 10 business days after the earlier of (A) a business combination or capital raising transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$100,000,000 and (B) the Business combination or capital raising transaction or series of transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$250,000,000 (determined without any reduction for the \$100,000,000 previously received in respect of the First Payment Date).

 As a result of the Business Combination, which generated \$247.3 million of gross proceeds (as described in Note 3), the Company paid the Co-Founders \$40.0 million in addition to the initial consideration paid of \$3.
-The Company recorded the consideration paid as a reduction of common stock and additional paid in capital.
+The Company recorded the consideration paid as a reduction of Common Stock and additional paid in capital.
 Pursuant to the NSA, a portion of those divestment proceeds were placed in escrow accounts, and may not be released to the divested investors until after completion of audit by a third party auditor of the investors compliance with the NSA and the lapse of a 15 day period without an objection from the CFIUS Monitoring Agencies.
 Following the third party audit of the investors' NSA compliance, all of the escrowed divestment proceeds were released to the Co-Founders as of March 1, 2022 in accordance with the NSA.